Parker-Story/SoccerStats/README.md

 TEAM: ULM Warhawks NOT FOUND
 BEST: Schalke 04 W: 3 D: 0 L: 0 GF: 11 GA: 3 PTS: 9
 HIGH SCORERS: 1.
 FC Koeln

+## 5. Important Notes:

+* Best Team Tie-Breakers:

+The "Best" team is determined by the number of points earned by the team.
+If two teams have the same points earned then the tie-breakers are:
+        * Largest goal differential (the difference between goal scored and goals allowed)
+        * Most goals scored
+(It is technically possible for a file to contain two teams that share all of the above criteria.
+At this time, this project cannot handle such cases.
+Beware.)

+Thank you so much for taking the time to read through this and potentially use this software for something that benefits you!
+Please feel free to contact me via email if you have any questions: parkerglenn03@gmail.com